 “Over the past two days, the [Russian] side has been actively attacking in the Kupiansk area in the Kharkiv region,” Ukrainian Deputy Defense Minister Hanna Maliar said on her Telegram channel.

 Oleksander Syrskyi, commander of Ukraine’s ground forces, described the situation in the area as “very complicated but under control.”
-Serhiy Cherevatyi, a spokesman for eastern Ukrainian forces, said the Russian military had massed more than 100,000 troops and 900 tanks in the area.
+Serhiy Cherevatyi, spokesman for the eastern Ukrainian forces, said the Russian military had massed more than 100,000 troops and 900 tanks in the area.

 Nguyen Quang Minh (According to Reuters)